Tower block: Central and Eastern Europe

 In Romania, the mass construction of standardised housing blocks began in the 1950s and 1960s with the outskirts of the cities, some of which were made up of slums.
 Construction continued in the 1970s and 1980s, under the systematisation programme of Nicolae Ceaușescu, which consisted largely of the demolition and reconstruction of existing villages, towns, and cities, in whole or in part, in order to build blocks of flats (blocuri), as a result of increasing urbanisation following an accelerated industrialisation process.
 In Czechoslovakia (now the Czech Republic and Slovakia), panelák building under Marxism–Leninism resulted from two main factors: the postwar housing shortage and the ideology of the ruling party.

 In Eastern European countries, opinions about these buildings vary greatly, with some deeming them as eyesores on their city's landscape while others glorify them as relics of a bygone age and historical examples of unique architectural styles (such as socialist realism, brutalism, etc.).
 Since the dissolution of the Soviet Union, and especially in the late 1990s and early 2000s, many of the former Eastern Bloc countries have begun construction of new, more expensive and modern housing.
 The Śródmieście borough of Warsaw, the capital of Poland, has seen the development of an array of skyscrapers.
 Russia is also currently undergoing a dramatic buildout, growing a commercially shaped skyline.
 Moreover, the ongoing changes made to postwar housing estates since the 2000s in former communist countries vary – ranging from simply applying a new coat of paint to the previously grey exterior to thorough modernisation of entire buildings.

-In the European Union, among former Warsaw Pact states, a majority of the population lives in flats in Latvia (64.4%), Estonia (60.6%), Lithuania (59.5%), the Czech Republic (50.9%), Bulgaria (46.7%) and Slovakia (45.3%) (as of 2024, data from Eurostat).
+In the European Union, among former Warsaw Pact states, a majority of the population lives in flats in Latvia (65.1%), Estonia (61.3%), Lithuania (58.9%), the Czech Republic (51.0%), Slovakia (46.3%) and Bulgaria (46.2%) (as of 2025, data from Eurostat).
 However, not all flat dwellers in Eastern Europe live in Cold War-era blocks of flats; many live in buildings constructed after the fall of the Berlin Wall, and some in buildings that survived World War II.

 Western Europe

 In Western Europe, there are fewer high-rise buildings because of the historic city centres.
-In the 1960s, developers began demolishing older buildings to replace them with modern high-rise buildings.
+In the 1960s, developers began demolishing older buildings to replace them with modern high-rise buildings.In the European Union, among the remaining EU countries, the majority of the population lives in apartments in Malta (65.2%), Spain (64.7%), Greece (59.8%), Germany (58.6%), Italy (57.8%), Portugal (49.6%), Austria (49.2%) and Sweden (48.4%) (as of 2025, Eurostat data).
+However, not all residents of these countries live in Cold War-era apartment buildings; many live in buildings constructed after the fall of the Berlin Wall, and some in buildings that survived World War II.

+Belgium

-In Brussels there are numerous modern high-rise buildings in the Northern Quarter business district.
-The government of Belgium wants to recreate Washington, D.C., on a small scale.
+In Brussels, there are numerous modern high-rise buildings in the Northern Quarter business district (also called Little Manhattan).